 Talking Bad About Your Spouse

-This men bashing and culture of talking bad about your spouse isn’t just limited to the internet either!
+We see the bad marriage memes all over the internet.
+The ones that claim the bad husband is the one who forgets A, B, C, etc. Unfortunately, the culture of talking bad about your spouse isn’t just limited to the internet either!
 All you have to do is flip on the T.V. to see what I mean.
 In popular sitcoms, movies, and even T.V. commercials, husbands are largely portrayed as incompetent, ignorant, and uninterested in their family.
-Do you remember when the Cheerios commercial went viral?
-It was a great commercial that went viral solely because it did NOT portray dads in a negative light.
-It’s kind of a sad commentary on our culture when a positive representation of men and dads is such a novelty, don’t you think?

 Husband-bashing affects YOU!
 Even if you put your husband’s feelings aside, the truth is that husband bashing is hurting you!
 You know what they say, “You find what you look for!”
 If you’re always looking for the negative, you will find the negative!
 If you’re looking for the positive, you will find the positive!
 And a negative mind will never give you a positive life.

-So to put it quite simply, talking bad about your spouse to family or friends doesn’t cause any good.
+So to put it quite simply, talking bad about your spouse to family or friends doesn’t lead to any good.
 If there is something about your husband that is bothering you, putting him down will not fix it.
 It will not make you happier.
-In fact, it will only make the problem worse.
 If you want a happy life, (and who doesn’t?)… quit the criticism!
-Don’t talk bad about your spouse!
 This is not to excuse bad choices our husbands may make, but that does not give us the license to make bad ones, as well.

 Think back to when you first started dating and ask yourself, “Would I have said or done this at the beginning of our relationship?”